 That’s not to say 100% of people follow this.
 You’ll still see people wearing shorts both in the city and on the trail, so if you feel more comfortable in shorts, and don’t really care about trying to “fit in”, this is completely OK as well.
 Realistically speaking, if appearance-wise you already look different, you’re still going to stand out no matter what you wear!

 Personally, I do wear leggings with shorts on top while hiking, even in summer.
-I find it reduces the surface area where I need to apply sunscreen, and although I actually hate the heat, it doesn’t bother me too much.
+I find it reduces the surface area where I need to apply sunscreen, and although I usually hate the heat, I find the leggings don’t bother me as much as I thought they would.
 But long-sleeve shirts are where I draw the line - I’ll always be wearing a short-sleeve shirt in summer.

 Leave a comment